• Skip to main content

 • nai – ない : an auxiliary verb used after a verb, adjective, or auxiliary verb to deny its meaning.
 Word orders in Japanese and English are different, but the role of this auxiliary verb is similar to that of “not”.
 In this example, this is used after “wakara” to deny its meaning.

 This is another typical usage of “kotoba”.
 In this example, it works together with the possessive case, “kanojo no”, to mean ‘her language’ in Japanese.
-Its meaning can vary depending on the situation and context.
-Its basic concept is, however, a piece or part of what someone says.
-This concept always helps us to understand what this noun means.
+Its meaning can vary depending on the context and situation.
+Its basic concept is, however, a part of what someone says.
+This concept always helps us understand what this noun means.

 Summary